Power Emini ES Momentum Target System Trade Alert History

 ES / MES Momentum Target System Alert History

-Keep in mind that different traders can trade the Momentum Target system differently.
+Also keep in mind that different traders can trade the Momentum Target system differently.
 That’s why this is not an official Track Record.

 Keep in mind that The Statistical Edge is Gained Over The Series.